Get to know: UA baseball signee Gabe Fraser | Arkansas Democrat Gazette

 “As soon as I stepped in Baum-Walker Stadium, I knew I was home and it was a place where I wanted to be,” Fraser said after his visit.
 “Along with the great coaching staff and their ability to get their players ready for the next level, me and my family made the decision to be a Razorback.”

-Fraser, 6-2, 185 of Huntington Beach, Calif., picked Arkansas over Texas, Tennessee and Southern Cal.
+Fraser, 6-2 and 185 pounds, of Huntington Beach, Calif., picked Arkansas over Texas, Tennessee and Southern Cal.

 “It was always a dream of mine to play in the SEC,” Fraser said.
 “Being from the West Coast, it’s a grind to get the attention from those types of schools.
 I am very thankful I was able to run into the incredible coaching staff at Arkansas.”